 What do you get from surfing big waves?

 When the waves are big, the reward is just as big or bigger.
 The drop is the most critical part of the wave and yet it is the most fun part.
 If I don’t fall from my board, the satisfaction and stoked feeling is a guarantee.
 It makes me feel so alive when I ride it.
 It is a special vibe when I’m going down the line fast on a monster wave.
 It is the adrenaline that runs thru my veins that keep me wanting more.
 The wave that I dropped into on Jan.
 16, 2011 was so amazing I can’t even explain to you unless you are a big wave surfer.
 My body was completely extended twice during the drop.
 I felt like I was free falling from a cliff and then I made it.
 Big waves don’t happen very often, so when it’s on, I like to get the pleasure and satisfaction which big waves provide for me.
 Also, it is a very spiritual and special moment.
 During the big days, I feel very connected to the earth and universe.
 It is then that I feel most alive!

 How big do you want to paddle into Pe’ahi?

-I want to surf it bigger then I already have, I hope to nail it solid 20’-25’ next season or bigger if conditions permit.
+I want to surf it bigger than I already have, I hope to nail it solid 20’-25’ next season or bigger if conditions permit.
 There is a lot to consider.
-Swell direction, tide, currents, wind etc. Everything has to come together.
+Swell direction, tide, currents, the wind etc. Everything has to come together.